weedySeaDragon/plantuml-documentation/src/site/sphinx/formatting/all-skin-params.rst

 :Usage:
     :code:`DefaultFontSize [ number ]`

-     The font size for all text that does not have a size set with a skinparam.
+     |cmdl_fsize4| all text that does not have a size set with a skinparam.

 :Applies to: